Yarden-zamir/me/Human biological evolution vs societal evolution.md

 # Distilled definition of evolution
-I may define evolution in an even more distilled manor, evolution is trial and error while keeping knowledge.
+I may define evolution in an even more distilled manor, evolution is trial and error with persistent memory.
 Simple, yet sufficient for this thought experiment

 # In Depth Personal Definition of evolution
 Evolution as a concept is a conglomeration of two simple concepts, trial and error and keeping knowledge.